elena24/production-ready-serverless-workshop-buildstuff-demo/README.md

-# production-ready-serverless-workshop-buildstuff-demo
+# production-ready-serverless-workshop-devexperience-demo

-Demo project for the Production-Ready Serverless workshop at BuildStuff
+Demo project for the Production-Ready Serverless workshop at DevExperience